 Art4Space was formed by Julie Norburn, Elinor Seath and Danielle Lees-Smith, the group identified the need to extend the use of community arts to address social, educational and health issues.
-In 1999 the three partners brought their skills and knowledge together to work on a collaborative art project with the pupils to create a mural for a playground in a School in Kingston.
+Art4Space began in 1999 with participatory mosaic workshops at a school in Kingston.
 The success of this project achieved a grant from the Prince’s Trust to help with business start-up costs.

-In 2011 Art4Space set up as a NOCN (National Open College Network) Centre and developed a course funded by The Walcot Foundation in ‘Employability and Community Art’ a free course for unemployed, low income, Lambeth residents.
+In 2011 Art4Space set up as a NOCN (National Open College Network) Centre and developed a course funded by The Walcot Foundation in ‘Employability and Community Art’, a free course for unemployed, low income, Lambeth residents.
 This was the largest grant received by Art4Space and marked a move for the business into more sustainable funding.

 More recently, Art4Space marked its twenty-year anniversary in 2019 and gained a contract to deliver therapeutic creative sessions for Westminster adult social care.
 In 2021 we received funding from Reaching Communities England for a five-year programme of courses and developed a partnership with Lambeth SEND to deliver training courses to support SEND young people into work in 2022.